mehulsharma1714/MadhavEcommerce/README.md

 # MadhavEcommerce
-An analysis of E-Commerce data for a store called Madhav Ecommerce
+An analysis of E-Commerce data for a store called Madhav Ecommerce.
+The Analysis is done in PowerBI.